 Jasper House Bungalows welcomes you to the heart of the Rocky Mountains.
 Embracing the panoramic views from each bungalow, we greet the majestic turquoise Athabasca river just a few steps out your door.
 At Jasper House Bungalows, we pair spectacular mountain views and small-town charm with rustic bungalows.
 You will find tranquil comfort in suites that are fully equipped for your stay.
 Bask in the all-encompassing sights in your own Adirondack chair, indulge in the fantastic cuisine from the Elk Village Restaurant on your family picnic table and be lost in the echo of the river in our gazebos.
 Jasper House Bungalows is located on Highway 93 the Icefields Parkway three kilometres from the town of Jasper.
 Our property offers a quiet location to unplug, relax and unwind after a long day of travel and exploration.
 Our bungalows are a great option for couples and small families.
 We offer five different room and suite options for you to choose from.
-All our Cedar Log Bungalows are on the ground level except for the Executive Suite, have one parking spot.
+All our Cedar Log Bungalows are on the ground level except for the Executive Chalet, have one parking spot.
 At Jasper House Bungalows, we pair spectacular mountain views, small town charm and authentic bungalows.

 Visit the Jasper Sky Tram website below to find detailed information.